-Our Paulig Snacks division and Poco Loco brand invest in climate-friendly food production.
-Paulig Snacks' high red-and-white warehouse in Roeselare, Belgium makes the most of their state-of-the-art technology.
+Paulig and its Poco Loco brand invest in climate-friendly food production.
+Paulig's high red-and-white Poco Loco warehouse in Roeselare, Belgium makes the most of their state-of-the-art technology.
 It is also a landmark that has decreased the number of annual truck deliveries by 25,000 simply by existing.

-There are no queues of trucks circling around the Paulig Snacks' production facility in Roeselare, Belgium.
+There are no queues of trucks circling around the Poco Loco's production facility in Roeselare, Belgium.
 The reason for the decreased truck traffic is a new innovative warehousing solution.
 It has decreased the Tex-Mex food company’s truck deliveries by up to 25,000 trips a year.
 In carbon dioxide emissions, this means an annual cut of a whopping 365 tonnes.

 This means that tortilla chips, wraps, tacos, sauces and dips have burdened the atmosphere with significantly less carbon dioxide emissions than before when they reach the shop shelf.

 A bridge spanning one hundred metres has been built between the production facility and the warehouse.
 The raw materials are transported along the bridge via automatic transport lines from the warehouse to the production facility, and the ready products are taken back to the warehouse along the same route.

 The high red-and-white warehouse is a recognisable landmark that can be seen far from along the Roeselare Port highway E403.
 The area of the new automated warehouse is 10,000 square metres, and it is a staggering 43 metres high.